Make a complaint

-We ask that you speak to the staff at your clinic, department or ward, or our Patient Advice and Liaison Service, before making a complaint as this is the fastest way to resolve any issues.
+We ask that you speak to the staff at your clinic, department or ward, or our Patient Advice and Liaison Service (PALS).
+This is usually the quickest way to resolve problems.
+If your concern cannot be sorted out informally, you can make a formal complaint with our complaints team.

 Online complaint form